jsbuzz/todo-react-signal/README.md

 Example application to develop the prototype of the React-Signal library.

-# React Signal ~
+# React ~ Signal

 Signal is an event based state management and component communication library.
 Its aim is to implement an event based state management system and to trial some ideas around asynchronous component communication.

 The idea itself is a marriage between redux and FlightJs.
-It is meant to be a learning process - a sandbox for new ideas and implementations.
+It is meant to be a learning process - a sandbox for new ideas.

 ## Namespaces

 Namespaces facilitate event triggering and listening.
 When an event is triggered inside a Namespace, every child component that is listening for that particular event will receive it.

+Namespaces can run services that are similar to data components - they have no UI but can interact with the UI components through events.
+Typically services will fetch or post data to APIs or act as bridges to parent Namespaces.

 It is currently worked out if events should bounce up in the Namespace tree.
 It is possible to catch events and trigger them to the parent namespace by services in the meantime.